MaryamAsgarinezhad/obsidian/Linux/CDN.md

 -----------------------------------------------------

 What is an openresty based CDN?
+And what is the OpenResty web platform?